 - If you carry more weight (muscle, or ‘carbs’) and intending to cover rough, uneven ground you should wear well-cushioned boots.

 - Lighter hikers moving over fast terrain can usually get by with trail runners of a lightweight hiking boot.

 Hiking Boot Tractiion

 Are usually find that I can book traction is one of the key deciders O’keeffe factors in my choice of footwear for hiking.
-I have to be brutally honest, and it’s coming from the guy who run up like by Carl in a pair of Ultra Trail runners,
+I have to be brutally honest, and it’s coming from the guy who run up Lake Baikal in a pair of Altra trail runners.

 None of the running shoes I’ve ever worn have traction that compares to that found on the hiking boots.